Biextensions, bimonoidal functors, multilinear functor calculus, and categorical rings: Bimonoidal structures and weakly categorical rings

 From sections~\ref{sec:auxiliary} and~\ref{sec:formalism}, the binary operation $m$ and $\id$ are objects of $\M\stR=\lbrace \stR,\stR\rbrace$, and $\mu\colon m(m,\id) \To m(\id,m)$ is a morphism of $\M\stR$, with the pentagon identity expressing the equality between two morphisms thereof.
 Rather than using the classical, ``biased,'' definition of the monoidal structure, it is more convenient to exploit the multi-categorical structure comprising all the multilinear functors.
-Now, biased and unbiased definitions yield equivalent structures \cite{MR2094071}, hence we can simply define it in terms of the multicategory $\M\grst$. \begin{definition} Let $\stR$ be a braided stack.
-A \emph{(weak) categorical ring structure} on $\stR$ is a lax monoidal functor $(t,\theta) \colon \NN\to M\stR$.
-A \emph{(weak) ring-like stack} is a braided stack $\stR$ equipped with such a structure, namely a pseudo-monoid in the 2-multicategory $\M\grst$.\footnote{In the sequel we shall use ``weak'', when referring to bimonoidal structures, in this sense; it will not refer to the laxness of the monoidal structures.} \end{definition} \begin{remark} The 2-multicategory $\M\grst$ has of course more structure than in the abstract situation discussed in sections~\ref{sec:formalism} and~\ref{sec:formalism-monoid}.
-In particular, the objects of $\grst$, being themselves categories, have an internal structure, so for any two objects $\stG$ and $\stH$ the wreath product $\stG \wr \stH$ is defined, say by using the same definition as in sect.~\ref{sec:formalism} with $\stG$ and $\stH$ interpreted as objects over $\one$.
-It follows that by a special case of the adjunction discussed in~\cite{MR0340371}, which in the present case can be verified by hand, the lax monoidal functor providing the exterior monoidal structure on $\stR$ corresponds to
+Now, biased and unbiased definitions yield equivalent structures \cite{MR2094071}, hence we can simply define it in terms of the multicategory $\M\grst$. \begin{definition}[See Definition~\ref{def:11}] Let $\stR$ be a braided stack.
+A \emph{(weak) categorical ring structure} on $\stR$ is a lax monoidal functor $(t,\theta) \colon \NN\to \M\stR$.
+A \emph{(weak) ring-like stack} is a braided stack $\stR$ equipped with such a structure, namely a pseudo-monoid in the 2-multicategory $\M\grst$.\footnote{In the sequel we shall use ``weak'', when referring to bimonoidal structures, in this sense; it will not refer to the laxness of the monoidal structures.} \end{definition} In plainer language, $\NN$ represents all the $n$-ary operations in a ``disembodied'' form.
+Thus, an object $n$ of $\NN$ corresponds to an operation with $n$ abstract variables.
+The functor $t$ assigns to $n$ an actual $t(n)\colon \stR\times \dots \times \stR\to \stR$ in $\grdnbfl(\stR^n;\stR)$.
+Given $n$ operations of various arities, they can be substituted into one of arity $n$, as hinted above.
+This set of operations is represented by the object $(n;m_1,\dots,m_n)$ of $\NN\wr\NN$ (see Definitions \ref{def:14} and~\ref{def:11}) and the substitution, resulting in an operation of arity $m_1+\dots +m_n$, gives a morphism $\NN\wr\NN\to \NN$ which has the properties of a monoidal structure.
+This is mapped by $t$ into the composition of actual multi-additive multi-functors of $\stR$, satisfying the same combinatorial structure.
+In summary, the functor $(t,\theta)$ gives a collection of multi-additive $t(n)$ subject to isomorphisms of functors of the form $\theta_{n;m_1,\dots,m_n}\colon t(m_1+\dots +m_n) \to t(n)(t(m_1),\dots, t(m_n))$, controlling the compositions. \begin{remark} The 2-multicategory $\M\grst$ has of course more structure than the abstract situation discussed in sections~\ref{sec:formalism} and~\ref{sec:formalism-monoid}.
+In particular, the objects of $\grst$, being themselves categories, have an internal structure, which we can use to define the wreath product $\NN \wr \stG$ for any $\stG$ following sect.~\ref{sec:formalism}, or, literally, the arguments of~\cite[\S 2.1]{MR0340371}.
+Briefly, an object of $\NN\wr\stG$ consists of a string $(n;x_1,\dots, x_n)$ (where the label $n$ is in effect redundant) with $x_i$ an object of $\stG$, $i=1,\dots,n$.
+There are no morphisms between objects with different integer labels, and a morphism $(n;x_1,\dots, x_n)\to (n;x'_1,\dots,x'_n)$ is simply an $n$-tuple of morphisms in $\stG$.